Curtiss HS: Development and design

-The HS-3 was a further improved version with a new, wider hull flat-sided hull, that eliminated the typical Curtiss sponsons.
+The HS-3 was a further improved version with a new, wider, flat-sided hull, that eliminated the typical Curtiss sponsons.
 The end of the war brought an end to plans to mass-produce this version, only six being built.

 The HS-1L and -2L were built in vast quantities: 675 by Curtiss themselves, and nearly as many again by various contractors that included L-W-F (250), Standard (80), Gallaudet Aircraft Company (60), Boeing (25) and Loughead (2).
 A further 25 were assembled by the US Navy from spare parts postwar.